Gallery: Inside 56m Feadship superyacht Broadwater's "major conversion"

 Last but not least, the superstructure and hull were repainted to a new blue and white colour scheme for a more contemporary exterior look.

-Speaking about the successful conversion, owner’s representative Peter Wilson said: “When I was first contacted by the owner to discuss this refit, it quickly became apparent that this was an irresistible project.
+Wilson added: “When I was first contacted by the owner to discuss this refit, it quickly became apparent that this was an irresistible project.

 "His vision was to breathe new life into this magnificent Feadship.
 It was a great pleasure to work alongside Adam Voorhees to see his designs evolve through the development of both the exterior and interior."